Creatiwity/witycms-doc/installation.md

 ### Admin account

 The following fields will allow you create your user account.
-The user of this account will have full power to make changes in the administration section.
-Please, choose carefully your password.
+This account will have full priviledges to make changes in the administration section.
+Please, choose very carefully your password.

-Once you click on the "**Launch install**" button, wityCMS will be installed.
+Clicking on the **Launch install** button will finish the installation.
 You will be able to connect to the administration panel (back office).

 ![](installer-04.png)